-Like much of the country, I was a bit shaken by the results of the election.
+Like much of the country, I was a bit shaken by the results of the 2016 election.
 It was clear that the rights of many Americans were to be challenged in the near future, and I wanted to do something to help protect those rights.
-I built Project 501 to help connect non-profit organizations with technical and creative volunteer talent.
+I built Project 501 to help connect non-profit organizations with designers and developers who were willing to volunteer their time and expertise to help advance the organization's cause.

 The platform didn’t need any bells and whistles.
 Most of it could have been prototyped with a form and spreadsheet, but I was in the mood to make something.
 At a minimum, that something need to allow the following: